botanicus/data.blog/posts/2019-06-25-why-i-switched-from-macbook-to-ipad-pro/post.md

 If you get the right stand, you can rotate the screen between the portrait and landscape mode when necessary.

+This is a big deal on such a small screen: if you need to work with a lot of text

 And finally, if you just want to take it into a café, all you need to do is to attach the SmartKeyboard and you're good to go.

 ### Screenshot annotation